RSV in Philippines: Why It’s a Growing Concern for Infants and the Elderly

 Summary

 RSV in Philippines is a growing public health concern, especially during the cooler rainy months.
-RSV spreads easily in households and can cause mild cold-like symptoms in most people, but it poses serious risks to infants under six months and seniors over 60, particularly those with other health conditions.
-Detection and awareness are increasing through surveillance efforts, and prevention — such as good hygiene and limiting exposure during peak seasons — can help protect vulnerable family members.
-If you or a loved one develops severe breathing problems or worsening symptoms, seek medical help promptly.
-Understanding RSV helps Filipino families stay safer and prepared during peak respiratory season.
+RSV spreads easily in households and can cause mild cold-like symptoms in most people.
+However, it poses serious risks to infants under six months.
+Seniors over 60, particularly those with other health conditions, are also at risk.

 Any concern?
-Chat with Us:
+Contact Us:

 Discover more from Helal Medical Manila